 - The Primary and Secondary nodes in a cluster must be running the same firmware version on the same hardware version (V1 or E1). - Your CC-SG network must be in IP Failover mode to be used for clustering.
 Clustering will not work with an IP Isolation mode configuration.
-See About Network Setup (on page 242). - Date, time, and time zone settings are not replicated from the Primary node to the Secondary node.
+See About Network Setup (on page 268). - Clusters are not supported on IPv6. - Date, time, and time zone settings are not replicated from the Primary node to the Secondary node.
 You must configure these settings in each CC-SG before you create the cluster.